 Beyond cutting-edge research and technology, one of the most notable achievements of the bioscience sector is the high level of employment that it has created.
-Nearly 14,000 Alabamians are employed in life science or biotechnology jobs, with average annual income reaching $56,000.
-The economic engine that is the University of Alabama at Birmingham (UAB) alone is responsible for an estimated 53,000 jobs — almost 10 percent of the total in the Birmingham-Hoover metropolitan area.
+Nearly 18,000 Alabamians are employed in life science or biotechnology jobs, with average annual income topping $67,000.

 - Southern Research discovered 7 FDA-approved anticancer drugs

 - Alabama Drug Discovery Alliance has 12 potential drugs in pipeline

 - Multiple teaching hospitals across the state

 - Acclinate Genetics